Police Scotland Youth Volunteers

 Please note: this form does not guarantee PSYV assistance.
 This will depend on the suitability of the event, the duties and the availability of your local group.

 Duties to consider that the PSYV have assisted with at previous events include:

 - Handing out 'I'm lost' wristbands to children allowing a parent's phone number to be added

 - Lost/found property

-This list is not exhaustive, please specify on the form any anticipated duties for PSYV at your event and the group coordinator will discuss these with you.
+This list is not exhaustive.
+Please specify on the form any duties you anticipate for the PSYV at your event.
+The group coordinator will discuss these with you.

 How to get involved with the Police Scotland Youth Volunteers